 Step Two: After the trunk of your tree has been assembled, it’s time to cut the rest of the wood needed for this DIY project.
 Make the following cuts for the main part of tree: one 1×4 at 18-3/4″, six 1×4 at 7-1/2″, one 1×4 @ 15-1/8″, one 1×4 @ 11-3/8″.
 All ends should be cut at 25 degrees off square.

-Step Three: Now, attach the 18-3/4” piece of wood to the top of your tree trunk using wood glue and nails.
+Step Three: Next, attach the 18-3/4” piece of wood to the top of your tree trunk using wood glue and nails.
 This wood piece is the bottom shelf (see photo below for reference!)
-Now, attach two of the 7-1/2” pieces to the sides of your tree at an angle, using screws and glue.
+After that, attach two of the 7-1/2” pieces to the sides of your tree at an angle, using screws and glue.

 Step Four: Moving on to the next shelf, using nails and wood glue, attach the 15-1/8” on top of the shelf sides.
 This will be the bottom of the next shelf.
 Now, do the same thing you did previously and attach two more of the 7-1/2” wood sides.

 Step Five: One more shelf to go!
 Place a cut 11-3/8” over top of the wood sides.
 Secure with wood glue and nails before attaching another set of 7-1/2” wood sides to your shelf.
 When complete, this is what this portion of the tree should look like:

 Step Six: After step five, cut the following pieces of wood for your treetop: one 1×4 at 7-3/4″, one 1×4 at 8-5/8″, one1x4 at 9-1/2″.
 After that, cut both ends cut to 30 degrees off square.